 We tested this contender will running on single track and county roads through the Winter and Spring in Arizona and Colorado.
 We hit rocks, roots, snow, kitty litter, trailless terrain, and more.
 The underfoot cushioning (27mm at the heel, 23mm in the forefoot) is noticeably plush, which shields your foot from any underfoot dangers.

-Overall, for a lower-priced shoe option, this is one of the best, simply because of the excellent traction that it offers.
-In the last version, we put in over 150 miles, and the lugs still don't look worn down.
+Overall, for a lower-priced shoe option, this is one of the best simply because of the excellent traction that it offers.
+We put in over 150 miles in the last version, and the lugs still don't look worn down.
 The new outsole has the same materials and design, so we dare to say the outsole is quite durable.

 The PWR RUN midsole and rock plate of the Peregrine 11 offer a wealth of protection without sacrificing sensitivity.
-Expect to still feel the trail underfoot, but with a protective layer of cushioning in between.
+Expect to feel the trail underfoot, but with a protective cushioning layer in between.
 While it's not the most sensitive shoe out there, it has just the right amount of sensitivity to have you running with confidence.

 We wore this shoe while running on a fairly rocky trail laced with ice in the San Juan mountains.
 In all cases, we could feel the ground underfoot.
 When your foot lands, the embedded rock plate does good work to spread out the impact, so your foot can land flat.
 This shoe is also a little more rigid than other flexible contenders.
 So while you can feel the trail underfoot, it protects so your feet don't get beat up after just a couple of miles.

-This shoe offers a wider foot platform but has a fairly steep side transition from the collar to the outsole and a larger amount of cushioning.
+This shoe offers a broader foot platform but has a fairly steep side transition from the collar to the outsole and a larger amount of cushioning.
 Thus, it feels a touch less stable than other options.
 It also doesn't integrate any stability features like shanks.
-Additionally, the upper has lost the TPU skeleton that was featured on the previous model, which we felt added a little more rigidity, and thus a bit more stability.
-While we think this trail runner is a good option for technical terrain, it's one that requires a little more caution when running, especially if you're prone to rolling an ankle.
+Additionally, the upper has lost the TPU skeleton featured on the previous model, which we felt added a little more rigidity, and thus a bit more stability.
+While we think this trail runner is a good option for technical terrain, it requires a little more caution when running, especially if you're prone to rolling an ankle.

 With 27mm of cushioning packed into the heel (and 23mm at the forefoot), it feels like you ride a little higher in the Peregrine 11 than options with less cushioning.
 We do like that the forefoot has a wider platform that offers a nice landing zone, feeling more stable than narrower competitors.
-Though, the sidewall (or bumper) of the shoe is more straight up and down than sloped, which means the rolling tipping point is more pronounced.
+Though the shoe's sidewall (or bumper) is more straight up and down than sloped, which means the rolling tipping point is more pronounced.